 Difference Between a Magistrate and Judge

-The differences between the two are generally to do with their power; this is the power they exercise.
+The differences between the two generally have to do with their power; this is the power they exercise.
 Judges and Magistrates are often confused.
 Some think that they are the same, but this is not the case.
 A Judge has more powers than a Magistrate.

 So, a Judge would have a law degree and would have experience working as a lawyer.
 A Judge has a lot of power concerning decisions concerning legal matters; this includes party wall matters.
 Our Kingston Surveyors can give more advice on this.
 Judges tend to handle more complex cases.
 Prinsegate Chartered Surveyors are experienced in dealing with Judges and Magistrates.
 For any information relating to this, please contact us.